lamarjambi/lamarjambi/README.md

-# This GitHub will be used as a trackbook for my courses and personal projects alike
+# Welcome!
-*Interested in game design/dev, web development, and UI/UX design :]*
+This GitHub will be used as a trackbook for my courses and personal projects alike *Interested in game design/dev, web development, and UI/UX design :]*